 A Summer Soup of Lettuce, Cucumber and Peas

-An excess of home-grown cucumbers and what to do with them has brought forth a delightful fresh, green summer soup, which we have enjoyed served hot during a chillier snap, but it's equally good served ice cold.
+An excess of home-grown cucumbers and what to do with them forth a delightful fresh, green summer soup, which we enjoy served hot during a chillier snap, but it's equally good served ice cold.

 When you’re ready to serve, check the seasoning, divide it among four chilled soup bowls, scatter the chives over each serving and swirl about a dessertspoon of cream into each one.